Spencer-Sch/Calculator/README.md

 - Add functionality so calculator output would be displayed on the screen
 - added HistoryEntry module/class
   - started adding logic to create and display history entries...needs work

+Day 13

+- Attempted to get equasion history to render to the screen
+  - looked at two different guides for this type of DOM manipulation.
+My code is not working the same as the code in the guides.
+I do not know why.